-Q: Are non-U.S. citizens and residents eligible for Baldy Center Mid-Career and Senior Fellowships?
+Q: Are non-U.S. citizens and residents eligible for The Baldy Center Mid-Career and Senior Fellowships?

 A: Yes.
 The Baldy Center is interested in hosting global scholars.
 Immigration is not always simple, but we have structured the Fellows Program in hopes of minimizing potential difficulties.
-Our Fellows are not employees of the Baldy Center or the University, but rather, as Visiting Scholars who, in most cases, may be eligible for J1 Visas.
+Our Fellows are not employees of The Baldy Center or the University, but rather, are Visiting Scholars who, in most cases, may be eligible for J1 Visas.
 See further information here: UB Immigration Services.

 Q: Is the same form used to apply for any fellowship at of The Baldy Center'?

 A: Yes.
 One application form serves applicants to any of our fellowships.
 On that form, each applicant indicates which fellowship pertains to their application.

 Pursuant to University policy, The University at Buffalo is committed to ensuring equal employment, educational opportunity, and equal access to services, programs, and activities without regard to an individual's race, color, national origin, sex, religion, age, disability, gender, pregnancy, gender identity, gender expression, sexual orientation, predisposing genetic characteristics, marital status, familial status, veteran status, military status, domestic violence victim status, or ex-offender status.
 Employees, students, applicants or other members of the University community (including but not limited to vendors, visitors, and guests) may not be subjected to harassment that is prohibited by law or treated adversely based upon a protected characteristic.